hakonmh/DL-architectures-from-scratch/README.md

-# Deep Learning from Scratch
+# Deep Learning Architectures from Scratch

 This repository attempts to build different neural network architectures from scratch using only Pure Python.
 The goal is to keep my understanding of the inner workings of neural networks and the math behind them fresh, since it is easy to forget the details when using high-level libraries.